SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

 ## What is unreachable code?

-**_Unreachable code_** is a section of code that is never executed, since there is no existing control flow path that leads to it's execution.
-This results in an increase in file size, but shouldn't affect the runtime of the program since it's contents are never executed.
+**_Unreachable code_** is a section of code that is never executed, since there is no existing control flow path that leads to its execution.
+This results in an increase in file size, but shouldn't affect the runtime of the program since its contents are never executed.

 # Examples